Omer-l/CST3170_Laboratory/src/lab2/README.md

 2. A line is made connecting the two centroids.

-3. A perpendicular line to the line connecting the two centroid.
-This line intersects the point that is the midpoint of the two centroids.
+3. A perpendicular line intersects the line connecting the two centroid.
+This line intersects at exactly the midpoint of the two centroids.

-4. This perpendicular line classifies A and B points.
+4. The perpendicular line classifies A and B points.

 This approach does not always produce optimal results.
 Be that as it may, this approach is sufficiently accurate for this dataset.